kaalam/document.source/jazz_reference/pages/reference_api_elements.md

 <span class="label label-info">R</span>
 <span class="label label-info">Python</span>
   * R and Python will **put** and **get** native R and Python objects rather than binary objects.
-This is limited to vectors of basic types like boolean, integers, doubles and numeric.
+This is limited to vectors of basic types like boolean, integer, double and string.

 <span class="label label-success">Http</span>
   * Http objects will automatically be returned with mime types specified as attributes and be available at urls specified as attributes.